matter-labs/anvil-zksync/SUPPORTED_APIS.md

 [source](src/node.rs)

-Returns the current chain id
+Returns a list of addresses owned by client

 #### Arguments